 Another aspect you could look at is the fact that all these problems seem to be happening around The Dude, but for some inexplicable reason, he’s not completely dragged in, or involved, in these situations.
 What I mean here is that even if The Dude didn’t investigate the person who stole the briefcase that was in his car, or even if Maude Lebowski hadn’t warned him that the kidnap of Bunny Lebowski was a set-up, the Big Lebowski would have still taken the money from his associated charity, and would have pulled The Dude, or even if you took The Dude out, some other kind of “bum” and have him handle the hand-off, and still frame him for stealing the money.

-Like I said, it’s one big trippy dream, because as you’re watching the film, and you’re following The Dude and everything that surrounds him, you feel like both you and The Dude are floating above those things.
+As I said, it’s one big trippy dream, because as you’re watching the film, and you’re following The Dude and everything that surrounds him, you feel like both you and The Dude are floating above those things.
 I mean, his reaction to everything is pretty chilled.
 You wouldn’t expect something like that in an action movie like in The Terminator (1991).
 Even in real life, you wouldn’t rope your friends into helping you handle a hand-off, especially when they’re prone to terrible ideas, and things could go wrong.
-In highly stressful situations like those, you’d handle it yourself, otherwise the hostage could be killed.
+In highly stressful situations like those, you’d handle it yourself, otherwise, the hostage could be killed.

 Now, yes, you could argue that after the hand-off went wrong, The Dude does worry about Bunny Lebowski, but wouldn’t it make sense that if he was that worried, he’d go to the police and ask them for help?
 The Big Lebowski be damned?
 What would you do if you were in his situation?
 I know for sure I’d probably give up and move countries or ask someone to help me investigate the problem and try to solve it the best I can.
-So, The Dude’s lack of action, other than to go along with Walter’s schemes is a bit off key with reality.
+So, The Dude’s lack of action, other than to go along with Walter’s schemes is a bit off-key with reality.

-That’s why, I think that the Coen brothers did an excellent job of making the film reminiscent of a trippy dream.
+That’s why I think that the Coen brothers did an excellent job of making the film reminiscent of a trippy dream.
 It’s well done because it’s a step away from reality.
-They did a great job, because you know that these kinds of situations would never happen in real life.
-So, although the film might have been underrated when it was first release, and basically just broke even with the budget they’d used to film it, the fact that people can watch the film, and use it to escape their own reality is absolutely spot on.
-Even now, it’s loved by so many because it gives its audience an hour or two away from the world, into one that makes no sense whatsoever, and yet has some semblance of a reality.
+They did a great job because you know that these kinds of situations would never happen in real life.
+So, although the film might have been underrated when it was first released, and basically just broke even with the budget they’d used to film it, the fact that people can watch the film, and use it to escape their own reality is absolutely spot on.
+Even now, it’s loved by so many because it gives its audience an hour or two away from the world, into one that makes no sense whatsoever, and yet has some semblance of reality.

 What Do I Think?

 Personally, many of the tropes in the film were lost to me, since I’m not too familiar with the Hollywood culture, particularly the divide between the millionaires and the “bums” as The Big Lebowski calls them.
 So, some of the comedy is lost to me, because of that, but I can’t say that I don’t appreciate it.
-I can see why a lot of people would flock to watch it, not only because it’s based in comedy, but because there are some characters that you can associate with.
+I can see why a lot of people would flock to watch it, not only because it’s a comedy, but because there are some characters that you can associate with.

-So, his character is one I can identify with, because I know what they’re like.
+So, his character is one I can identify with because I know what they’re like.
 Needless to say, I was pretty terrified of him, not because of what he does, but because of what he could do.
-I mean he pulled a gun on a fellow bowler, because he wouldn’t agree with him.
+I mean he pulled a gun on a fellow bowler because he wouldn’t agree with him.
 He yelled at a waitress in a diner, because she tried to tell him off for swearing in a family restaurant.
 The poor woman was so scared!
 I can understand why she backed off and just kept watch from a distance.
 I’d do the same!
 People like him, people with short fuses, they’re very hard to deal with, because you don’t know what they’re going to do if you somehow, unintentionally pushed that button.

 Of course, even in spite of this, I actually liked the film, maybe not as fanatically as some, but I could definitely watch it again.
 Not because of the plot, there really is no plot, considering there’s a serious lack of character progression, but because it’s just one giant entertaining ball of swear words, whacky interactions and almost an almost slapstick humour to it all.
 While it didn’t have me on the floor laughing, it did amuse me enough that I didn’t even pay attention to the runtime of the film, until the credits rolled.